egeatmaca/Legalpha/README.md

 # Legalpha

-A legal chatbot giving easy to digest answers to tenancy law questions. 🤖 ⚖️
+## The Chatbot for Tenancy Law Questions 🤖 ⚖️

 ![Image](./screenshots/1.png)

 *** Work in progress ***

 ## Problem
-For equal rights, everyone should have equal access to legal information / consulting.
+For equal rights, everyone should have equal access to legal information.

 ## Solution
 A chatbot giving easy to digest answers to law questions